Have a question? Need assistance? Use our online form to ask a librarian for help.

 The George H.W.
 Bush administration enacted the Temporary Protection Status (TPS) program, permitting eligible nationals or citizens from designated countries to maintain temporary juridical immigration or refugee status, work authorization, and protection from deportation.
-Today, approximately 411,000 individuals from 10 different designated countries hold TPS with Venezuelans qualifying most recently due to legislation in 2019.
+As of March 2021, approximately 320,000 individuals from 10 different designated countries hold TPS, with Venezuelans, Haitians, and Burmans qualifying most recently.

 The United States grants TPS to people from countries experiencing environmental disasters, armed hostilities, or abnormal emergencies.
 TPS offers no direct path to permanent residency status or citizenship but it is renewable with designated time periods ranging from six to 18 months.
 El Salvador, Honduras, and Nicaragua have held TPS designation since the late 1990s and Central Americans make up the majority of individuals with TPS.
 Large TPS populations residing in Texas, California, Florida, New York, and Maryland contribute millions of dollars to the nation’s GDP, social security fund, and Medicare.
 They also maintain legal guardianship of U.S. born children.